Sand Point Gallery Mission

 Faculty and students are welcome to apply.
 Student applications (both graduate and undergraduate) must be accompanied by a faculty signature of support.

-Prospective users should submit the short application form including proposed time frame, type of exhibition, a sampling of artists that will be shown and the relevance of the event to the SoA community.
-Please put completed application forms in the Art Building mailbox for Ann Gale (room 102A, across from elevator) or email applications may be sent to email@example.com.
+Prospective users should submit the short application form (PDF) including proposed time frame, type of exhibition, a sampling of artists that will be shown and the relevance of the event to the SoA community.
+Please put completed application forms in the Art Building mailbox for Ann Gale (room 102A, across from elevator) or email applications may be sent to firstname.lastname@example.org.
 Email applications must be followed by an approval email from a faculty sponsor.
 Applications without a SoA faculty signature of support will not be accepted.